mruxsaksriskul/wordpress_support/README.md

 # chef-wordpresswrapper-cookbook

 This cookbook installs the web components for Wordpress.

-Nginx, PHP PHP-Fpm, and wordpress.
+Nginx, PHP, PHP-Fpm, and Wordpress, along with the GDP base Linux.

+###  Requirements

+## Packages

+ *  chef-nginx - To install Nginx.
+ *  chef-php - To install PHP.
+ *  chef-php-fpm - To install the PHP-FPM.
+ *  cjef-gdp-base-linux - To install the base cxomponentsa needes on the server.

+##  Data Bags

+Each site will require a wordpress databag with the following:

+{
+  "id": "vabig",
+  "site_name": "blogs.vabig.com",
+  "db_name": "vabigdb",
+  "db_user": "vblogadmin",
+  "db_password": "haiw39rdk"
+}

 ## Supported Platforms

-Supportas Centos 6.X
+Supports Centos 6.X

 ## Attributes